December 7, 2024 How to Prune a Peace Lily: A Step By Step Guide

 2. Propagation Potential

-If you’re thinning out your plant consider propagating the cuttings.
-Peace lilies grow well from root divisions.
-When pruning overcrowded plants carefully separate a section with roots and replant it in fresh soil.
+If you’re thinning your plant then you could propagate some of the cuttings.
+Peace lilies especially grow well from root divisions.

 How Often Should You Prune a Peace Lily?